worldline/angular-training/docs/src/forms/README.md

 ## Angular-managed CSS classes

 Angular automatically adds and removes specific styles based on the status of the form.
-For example, when a form control/group is invalid, Angular adds to its element the `.ng-invalid` class.
+For example, when a form control/group is invalid, Angular adds to its HTML element the `.ng-invalid` class.
 When the form control/group becomes valid, Angular removes the `.ng-invalid` class from it and adds the `.ng-valid` class to it.

 :::warning
 When a form control becomes invalid, both the control and its parent controls will get the `.ng-invalid` class.
 If this behavior is unwanted, you can use pseudo-classes such as `:not`.
 :::

 The following component shows an example of how to take advantage of:
 - `.ng-invalid` and `.ng-dirty` classes
 - `:not` pseudo-class to target only the control.